Recapping the Chiefs vs Browns season opener

 Travis Kelce would easily score his second touchdown of the day pushing the Chiefs across to the win collum.

-Now, the Chiefs prepare to take on the Ravens for Sunday night football, where you can watch the game on KSN.
-Kick-off is 7:20 p.m.
+Now, the Chiefs prepare to take on the Ravens for Sunday Night Football, where you can watch the game on KSN.
+The kick-off is 7:20 p.m.